top of page

 Evisort - AI for Contract Lifecycle Management.

-There are a growing number of great use-cases for using AI in a business - the team at Evisoft have provided another in the Contract Lifecycle Management space.
-Managing contracts efficiently and effectively is crucial for ensuring compliance, mitigating risks, and driving operational success.
-Evisort, a pioneer in the realm of AI-powered contract lifecycle management (CLM), offers innovative solutions to address these challenges.
-In this blog post, we explore who Evisort is, what they do, and how their AI-driven technology transforms contract management for businesses worldwide.
+There are a growing number of great use-cases for using AI in a business - and Evisort remains one of the clearest examples in the Contract Lifecycle Management space, even though the company no longer trades under its own name.
+Managing contracts efficiently and effectively is crucial for ensuring compliance, mitigating risks, and driving operational success, and Evisort's AI-native approach to contract intelligence - now delivered through Workday Contract Intelligence and Workday CLM - continues to address exactly that challenge.
+In this blog post, we explore who Evisort is, what they do, and how their AI-driven technology, now fully embedded within Workday, transforms contract management for businesses worldwide.

 Who is Evisort?